Review guidelines – step by step

 Long articles are not expected.
 Regarding the style, the aim is to develop stereotypical wording so that unambiguous meaning can be expressed and understood without much effort.
 The article should express clearly what has been found, where, when, and how.
 The article text and references should contain all information necessary to evaluate all claims about the data set or collection, whether the claims are explicitly written down in the article, or implicit, through the data being published or their metadata.
 The authors should point to suitable software or services for simple visualization and analysis, keeping in mind that neither the reviewer nor the casual "reader" will install or pay for it.

 At the end of the interactive public discussion, the authors may make their final response and submit a revised manuscript.
-Based on the referee comments, other relevant comments, and the authors' response in the public discussion, the revised manuscript is re-evaluated and rated by the topical editor.
-If rated 1–2 (excellent–good) in all of the principal criteria and specific aspects listed above, it will normally be accepted for publication in ESSD.
-Additional advice from the referees in the evaluation and rating of the revised manuscript will be requested by the topical editor if the public discussion in ESSDD is not sufficiently conclusive.
+Based on the referee comments, other relevant comments, and the authors' response in the public discussion, the revised manuscript is re-evaluated and rated by the topic editor.
+If rated excellent or good in all of the principal criteria and specific aspects listed above, the revised manuscript will normally be accepted for publication in ESSD.
+Additional advice from the referees in the evaluation and rating of the revised manuscript will be requested by the topic editor if the public discussion in ESSDD is not sufficiently conclusive.